 1. Wander the Colorful Gamcheon Culture Village

-The stacked houses of the Gamcheon Culture Village
+The stacked houses of the Gamcheon Culture Village.
+You should add this place to your Busan solo travel list.

-Nicknamed the Machu Picchu of Busan, this vibrant composition of stacked houses is one of the most famous tourist destinations in Busan.
+Nicknamed the Machu Picchu of Busan, this vibrant composition of stacked houses is one of the most famous tourist destinations in Busan and it should be on your Busan solo travel itinerary.

 During the Korean War, refugees settled in this village and built their houses nearly on top of each other with few resources.
 In 2009, the village was restored, and its magical alleyways have been attracting tourists ever since.

-The Gamcheon Culture Village is a popular spot but is still a great place to visit during a solo trip.
+The Gamcheon Culture Village is a popular spot but is still a great place to visit during your Busan solo trip.
 You can easily find your own space down the village’s many rows of painted murals.
 Climb to Haneul Maru, a hidden observation deck many tourists mistakenly pass.

 You could spend hours wandering the streets of this historic district and floating through its specialty stores.
 If you take a solo trip to Busan, see where life takes you in the Gamcheon Culture Village.